oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data-av.md

 ## Introduction

-This lab introduces the Analysis tool built into the Oracle Autonomous Database and shows the various ways you can analyze your data.
+This lab introduces the Analysis tool built into the Oracle Autonomous AI Database and shows the various ways you can analyze your data.

 Estimated Time: 20 minutes